jo-fleck/Taxsim.jl/README.md

 #### Keyword Arguments

-- `connection` choose either `"FTP"` or `"SSH"`. `"FTP"` uses the [FTPClient Package](https://github.com/invenia/FTPClient.jl) while `"SSH"` issues a system curl command.
+- `connection`: choose either `"FTP"` or `"SSH"`. `"FTP"` uses the [FTPClient Package](https://github.com/invenia/FTPClient.jl) while `"SSH"` issues a system curl command.
 Defaults to `"FTP"`.
-- `full` request the full list of TAXSIM return variables v1 to v41.
+- `full`: request the full list of TAXSIM return variables v1 to v41.
 Defaults to `false` which returns v1 to v9.
-- `long_names` name all return variables with their long TAXSIM names (as opposed to abbreviated names for v1 to v9 and no names for v10 to v41).
+- `long_names`: name all return variables with their long TAXSIM names (as opposed to abbreviated names for v1 to v9 and no names for v10 to v41).
 Defaults to `false`.

 #### Output